orasik/orasik.github.io/content/posts/10-things-you-need-to-know-about-GPT-3.md

 ### 2. Choosing the most accurate engine can be very expensive.

-At the time of writing this blog, The most accurate engine is called `DaVinci`.
+At the time of writing this blog, The most accurate engine is called `Davinci`.
 While it would appeal that everyone should use, practically this is not the case mainly due to the price.

 `Davinci` is 10 times more expensive than the next engine `curie` and at the moment you get charged by the number of tokens sent/received from the API.
 These tokens include your prompt.